-In the Masorti Movement, we believe Halacha (Jewish Law) is eternally binding on the Jewish People and we seek to observe it to the best of our ability.
+In the Masorti Movement, we believe Halacha (Jewish Law) is binding on the Jewish People and we seek to observe it to the best of our ability.
 At the same time, we believe Halacha is a dynamic process that is influenced by the sacred texts of our tradition as interpreted by generations of rabbis and scholars and also by the changing conditions of our daily life.
-It is our sacred duty to search for the balance between tradition and change in order to make Halacha relevant and a force that strives for good in our world.
+It is our aim to search for the balance between tradition and change in order to make Halacha relevant and a force that strives for good in our world.

 Usual Service Times